codacy/docs/docs/organizations/managing-security-and-risk.md

 Each panel shows the total count of matching items and contains a **Review** button to view a list of matching items.

+To limit the total counts in each panel to a specific set of severities or repositories, click the **Severity** or **Repository** drop-downs above the main area.

 ![security and risk management dashboard](images/security-risk-management-dashboard.png)

 ## Item list